The Role of High Voltage Circuit Breakers

-Circuit breakers are highly critical to the power-protection system.
-They are required to physically interrupt the power flow in order to protect critical assets such as a power transformer.
-Breakers are relied upon to protect critical assets from abnormal electrical conditions in applications ranging from residential homes to high voltage transmission systems.
+Circuit breakers are highly critical to the power protection system.
+They physically interrupt the power flow in order to protect critical assets such as a power transformer.
+Breakers protect critical assets from abnormal electrical conditions in applications ranging from residential homes to high-voltage transmission systems.
 In a home, a breaker is responsible for the protection of the home’s electrical system from excessive current flow.
-In a high voltage substation, breakers protect against fault current and are also used for transferring loads and controlling cap banks and other VAR compensating equipment.
+In a high voltage substation, breakers protect against fault current and also transfer loads and control cap banks and other VAR compensating equipment.
 They ensure steady power factor and system reliability.
 A household breaker requires little maintenance.
 However, a high voltage circuit breaker is quite complex and is made up of three systems: mechanical, electrical and insulating.

 Failure Modes of High Voltage Circuit Breakers